 You could rely on one trusted specialist recruitment consultant, bring together a small panel of recruiters or go it alone.
 Whatever you decide, you need to right skills on the table to assess experience, behaviours and technical capabilities.

-It’s also vital to tap into active and passive candidates for the best possible talent pool - the latter are said to take up 80% of the market.
+It’s also vital to tap into active and passive candidates for the best possible talent pool - the latter is said to take up 80% of the market.

-Your candidate acquisition strategy should encompass using channels like LinkedIn to contact target profiles, such as those with job titles a step below the role you’re recruiting for as they may be ready for the next step in their career.
-You should also be raising your company’s digital profile to make sure you stand out as a reputable employer.
+Your candidate acquisition strategy should use LinkedIn channels to contact target profiles, such as those with job titles, a step below the role you’re recruiting for as they may be ready for the next step in their career.
+It would help raise your company’s digital profile to make you stand out as a reputable employer.

 We reveal methods of increasing and decreasing your talent pool in our guide to building an in-house centre of excellence.

 4. Create a competitive offer